Publishing Your First App

 Example 1 — Correct Structure

-Two executables are present, but only one is at the top-level position:
+Two executables are present, but only one is at the top-level position (PatchKit treats that one as the game’s main executable):

 /game.exe